 Holding a collegiate programming contest is a very exhausting work.
 There is a well-known proverb that one fool can ask so many questions that a hundred clever men will not answer.
 And during a collegiate programming contest questions are asked by one hundred clever people.

 The jury of the Third Urals Collegiate Programming Contest being clever enough has found a simple way to make its work easier.
 We have invented a simple algorithm that will help us answer ALL your numerous questions!
-Moreover, this algorithm guarantees that the same questions will have the same answers (this would be hardly possible, if we would undertook such a task ourselves).
+Moreover, this algorithm guarantees that the same questions will have the same answers (this would be hardly possible if we undertake such a task ourselves).
 According to this algorithm a member of the jury starts to delete characters of the question in the following order:

 - Starting from the first character he or she counts out N−1 characters (spaces, punctuation marks etc. are considered to be characters too) and deletes the Nth character.